-Moving the home that the Bakotich family lived in for the better part of a century would make way for a new shared senior housing: a three story condominium building with 19 units for the seniors, shared recreation spaces and an underground parking garage.
+The tree-shrouded Bakotich house, known as the city's second oldest home, would be restored to its original, smaller size and moved to the front of the 1.3 acre property at 445 Calderon Ave. under the latest proposal from the Mountain View Co-housing Community.
+Moving the home that the Bakotich family lived in for the better part of a century would make way for a new shared senior housing: a three story condo building with 19 units for the seniors, shared recreation spaces and an underground parking garage.

-An effort earlier this year to have the Victorian farmhouse house moved, possibly to a vacant lot in the Shoreline West neighborhood, did not pan out, as the property owner said it would have been too costly, said Susan Burwen.
+An effort to have the Victorian farmhouse house moved, possibly to a vacant lot in the Shoreline West neighborhood earlier this year did not pan out, as the property owner found it would have been too costly, said Susan Burwen.
 She has been leading the group of seniors with her husband David after purchasing the property last year with the help of investors.

 The restored house would be used as a guesthouse for the seniors, reducing the size of the condo building.